Conte-Ecology/visualizationMaps/stanleySections/README.md

 Stanley Brook
 =============
-This repository contains the scripts and files specific to creating the visualization map of the Stanley Brook sections.
-The scripts produce the events tables used in the universal linear referencing process described in the parent repository.
+The scripts and workflows specific to creating the visualization map of the Stanley Brook sample site.
+The scripts produce the event tables used in the universal linear referencing process described in the parent repository.
 <br><br>